Indium

-Indium is a chemical element with the symbol In and atomic number 49.
-Indium is the softest metal that is not an alkali metal.
-It is a silvery-white metal that resembles tin in appearance.
-It is a post-transition metal that makes up 0.21 parts per million of the Earth's crust.
-Indium has a melting point higher than sodium and gallium, but lower than lithium and tin.
-Chemically, indium is similar to gallium and thallium, and it is largely intermediate between the two in terms of its properties.
-Indium was discovered in 1863 by Ferdinand Reich and Hieronymous Theodor Richter by spectroscopic methods.
-They named it for the indigo blue line in its spectrum.
-Indium was isolated the next year.
+Indium is a chemical element; it has symbol In and atomic number 49.
+It is a silvery-white post-transition metal and one of the softest elements.
+Chemically, indium is similar to gallium and thallium, and its properties are largely intermediate between the two.
+It was discovered in 1863 by Ferdinand Reich and Hieronymous Theodor Richter by spectroscopic methods and named for the indigo blue line in its spectrum.

-Indium is a minor component in zinc sulfide ores and is produced as a byproduct of zinc refinement.
-It is most notably used in the semiconductor industry, in low-melting-point metal alloys such as solders, in soft-metal high-vacuum seals, and in the production of transparent conductive coatings of indium tin oxide (ITO) on glass.
-Indium is considered a technology-critical element.
+Indium is used primarily in the production of flat-panel displays as indium tin oxide (ITO), a transparent and conductive coating applied to glass.
+It is also used in the semiconductor industry, in low-melting-point metal alloys such as solders and soft-metal high-vacuum seals.
+It is used in the manufacture of blue and white LED circuits, mainly to produce Indium gallium nitride p-type semiconductor substrates.
+It is produced exclusively as a by-product during the processing of the ores of other metals, chiefly from sphalerite and other zinc sulfide ores.

-Indium has no biological role.
-Its compounds are toxic when injected into the bloodstream.
-Most occupational exposure is through ingestion, from which indium compounds are not absorbed well, and inhalation, from which they are moderately absorbed.
+Indium has no biological role and its compounds are toxic when inhaled or injected into the bloodstream, although they are poorly absorbed following ingestion.

+Etymology

+The name comes from the Latin word indicum meaning violet or indigo.
+The word indicum means "Indian", as the naturally based dye indigo was originally exported to Europe from India.